 want to know what is going on under the covers.

-The Omnigator is an application of the
+The Omnigator is built using the tools in the

-Knowledge Suite, Ontopia's Java toolkit for Topic Maps application
+Ontopia Java toolkit for Topic Maps application

 development.
 It is built on top of the Ontopia Topic Maps

 Framework, a toolkit for building web delivery applications.
 We